 Pain medicine: Physicians in this neurology specialty work with patients who have acute, chronic, and cancer-related pain.
 They coordinate care with other specialists as well.

 Sleep medicine: These neurologists are trained to manage clinical sleep conditions.

 Vascular neurology: Physicians who practice vascular neurology treat conditions that affect the structure and function of blood vessels supplying the brain and spinal cord.
 They’re sometimes called stroke specialists.

 What’s the salary and job outlook like for neurologists?

 As a whole, doctors are well-compensated for the work they do.
 The US Bureau of Labor Statistics reports the median annual salary of all physicians and surgeons is equal to or greater than $208,000.
 Because many neurologists go on to complete more training than some of their peers, they typically stand to earn more.
 The latest report on physician compensation from Medscape estimates neurologists earn $244,000 annually.

 These physicians are in demand, too.
-Employment of neurologists is projected to grow between 10 and 14 percent through 2026.
+Employment of neurologists is projected to grow between seven and 10 through 2028.
 That’s faster than the average for all occupations.